-The adults of this species have forewings that are half orange and half red.
-Their hindwings are also pale orange with a red rear margin.
+The adults of this species have brown forewings that are half orangish and half reddish, with a crimson along the margins.
+Their hindwings are pale orange with a red rear margin.
 Underneath they are brown with a broad dark margin.
 The costa of each forewing has a slight basal bulge, unlike Endotricha ignealis.

 The moths rest naturally in a flat triangular pose, with the head lifted high and the tail low, like a delta-wing aircraft about to take off.
 They have a wingspan of about 2 cms.